 Saga Ruby offers daily afternoon tea in the ballroom, midnight buffets - in Lido Cafe.
 Alcohol prices are affordable, though alcohol is not included in all-inclusive fares - it is almost half the price on mainstream cruise ships.
 The public area that is most striking is the Saga Ruby’s library - it is a highlight with its dark wood cases and extensive selection of DVDs and books, leather chairs near the windows.
 The modern and luxurious Spa Aquarius provides an indoor pool, steam room, sauna and a salon; the brand new gym with its floor-to-ceiling windows spans just to the width of Bridge Deck.
 The spa is operated by the U.K. based Harding Brothers, offering usual treatments and a few targeted to Saga audience - “lift some facial” and “arthritic body and retention fluid treatment and massage”.
 There is an outdoor pool on Lido deck surrounded by sun loungers.

-Most of the passengers onboard Saga Ruby are fifty years old or older - none are younger than forty.
-Saga Ruby offers a child-free relaxed environment for those who seek for a quieter experience.
-It is also the perfect cruise ship for single seniors with a quarter of cabins designed for solo travellers.
+Most of the passengers onboard Saga Ruby were 50+years old, and none were younger than 40.
+The ship offered a child-free relaxed environment for those who seek for a quieter experience.
+It was also the perfect cruise liner for single seniors with 20% of its staterooms designed for solo travellers.

 Saga Ruby - user reviews and comments